 Dealers card: 5

 Your hand is a soft 17 because Ace is 11, add 6 = 17.
 But it's soft, because if you bust then the Ace will automatically become a 1 instead of 11 meaning you can't actually bust.
-You will be using table 2 for this one, as it's soft.
+You will be using the table in the top right for this, as it's soft.
 Go across from 17 and stop where it meets 5.
 This lands on , meaning you should double if allowed, otherwise hit.
 Lets say you just hit because the software doesn't allow you to double, and you get drawn a 6.
 You have 17 so are now on 23 so bust, right?
 Well because the ace can be a 1 or 11, you automatically opt for it to be 1.
 So your hand is now 1 + 6 + 6 = 13.
 Your ace is already worth 1 so your hand is now a hard hand, as you can now bust on the next draw (any 9, 10, J, Q, K or A).
 So for your next move you will use table 1.
 Go across from 13 as you now have hard 13, and stop where it meets the dealer's 5.
 It now says which means you should stand.
 So you've used both tables in this example and are finally standing on hard 13 against the dealer's 6.

 Your cards: 4-4